-Everyone In Arizona Must Visit This Epic Waterfall As Soon As Possible
+Everyone In Arizona Must Visit The Unique Grand Falls As Soon As Possible

 To get to Grand Falls from Flagstaff, you can follow this map or the instructions below as provided by the Navajo Parks and Recreation: “Travel north on U.S. Highway 89, turn right onto Townsend-Winona Road for 8.1 miles, turn left onto County Road 419/Leupp Road, stay on this road for approximately 25 miles; upon coming onto the Navajo reservation just past Milepost 5 turn right north onto Indian Route 70, remain on this dirt and cinder road for 9 miles until you come to the falls.”